chris-delgado/chris-delgado.github.io/_posts/2022-12-04-NotetakingWithObsidian.md

 In the context of Obsidian note-taking, YAML frontmatter is an optional section of valid YAML that is placed at the top of a page and is used for maintaining metadata for the page and its contents.
 You can then query this metadata using community plugins like Dataview and Obsidian Charts.

-Here's an example of YAML I have at the top of my 2022-11-15 daily note:
+Here's an example of YAML I have at the top of one of my daily notes:

 ```YAML Example
 ---